Speculation over Japan election timing grows ahead of Diet session

 Political parties have begun preparations to field candidates for each electoral district.
 The CDP, which acquired new lawmakers from the Democratic Party for the People through a merger this summer, is looking to work with other opposition parties to back the same candidates.
 Some within the party, though, are unwilling to cooperate further with the Japanese Communist Party.

-The opposition parties’ undertaking for a unified counterforce against Suga could break down, Iio said, if Ishin no Kai puts forward candidates across the country to divide up votes.
+The opposition parties’ undertaking for a unified counterforce against Suga could break down, Iio said, if Nippon Ishin puts forward candidates across the country to divide up votes.

 “Suga doesn’t believe he’d win an election without machinating on various fronts,” he added.